iterative/dvc.org/static/docs/understanding-dvc/related-technologies.md

 1. **Git**.
 The difference is:

-   - DVC extends Git by introducing the concept of _data files_ - large files that should NOT be stored in a Git repository but still need to be tracked and versioned.
+   - DVC extends Git by introducing the concept of _data files_ which are large files that should NOT be stored in a Git repository but still needs to be tracked and versioned.

 2. **Workflow management tools** (pipelines and DAGs): Airflow, Luigi, etc. The differences are: